-X DO NOT provide a default constructor for a struct.
+X DO NOT provide a parameterless constructor for a struct.

 Following this guideline allows arrays of structs to be created without having to run the constructor on each item of the array.
-Notice that C# does not allow structs to have default constructors.
+Notice that C# does not allow structs to have parameterless constructors.

 X DO NOT define mutable value types.